-Why doesn't my backup show up as a startup device?
 CCC 'Standard Backups' do not include the operating system

 By default, CCC does not back up the read-only "System" component of the startup disk; that part of macOS cannot be restored, it can only be reinstalled by the macOS Installer.
 When you configure a backup of your startup disk, CCC will back up the contents of the Data volume.
 That's all of your data, all of your applications, and all of your system settings - everything about your Mac that is customized.
 You don't have to be able to boot your Mac from the CCC backup to restore data from it.
 You can restore individual files and folders using Finder or CCC while booted from your production volume.
-If you ever need to restore everything from a non-bootable backup, you can install macOS via Recovery mode (e.g. onto a replacement disk), then migrate data from the backup via Migration Assistant https://support.bombich.com/hc/articles/20686469175575#install_then_migrate.
-CCC backups are compatible with Migration Assistant, and we support that configuration.
+If you ever need to restore everything from a non-bootable backup, you can install macOS via Recovery mode (or acquire a replacement Mac), then migrate data from the backup via Migration Assistant <https://support.bombich.com/hc/articles/20686469175575#install\then\migrate>.
+CCC backups are compatible with Migration Assistant, and we support that method of recovery alongside numerous restore options within CCC.